MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Automount.md

 ---
 title: Automount
+description: "Windows Commands"
 ms.custom: na
 ms.prod: windows-server-threshold
 ms.reviewer: na
 ms.suite: na
-ms.technology:
+ms.technology: manage-windows-commands
-  - techgroup-storage
 ms.tgt_pltfrm: na
 ms.topic: article
 ms.assetid: 4635fc91-a477-4f17-8dcc-aa08854bfe45

-author: coreyp
+author: coreyp-at-msft
-ms.author: coreyp-at-msft
+ms.author: coreyp
+manager: dongill
-ms.date: 09/14/2016
+ms.date: 10/12/2016
 ---
 # Automount
 Enables or disables the automount feature.
 When enabled (the default), Windows automatically mounts the file system for a new basic or dynamic volume when it is added to the system, and then assigns a drive letter to the volume.